-Love the Duchess of Cambridge?
-Discover more inspiring royal role models from around the world
+Love Catherine and Meghan?
+Discover more inspiring royal role models from around the world...

 Princess Mary of Denmark

-It’s not often that you see a royal wearing leather, so you’ve got to admire Crown Princess Mary of Denmark for her confident personal style.
 Mary is an Australian who met Frederik, Crown Prince of Denmark, in a pub in Sydney in 2000 (not the classic fairytale meeting, and we like it all the more for that).
-Today she’s at the helm of the Mary Foundation, an organisation that works to prevent childhood bullying, domestic violence and loneliness.
+She sits at the helm of the Mary Foundation, an organisation that works to prevent childhood bullying, domestic violence and loneliness.

 Former TV journalist Letizia Ortiz Rocasolano married Felipe, then Prince of Asturias, in 2004.
 When the prince's father abdicated in 2014, the couple became King and Queen of Spain.
 Their two princess daughters, Sofia and Leonor, are the first and second in line for the throne.